Presentation Speech by Professor Ivar Waller, member of the Nobel Committee for Physics

 Elementary particle physics which is now so vigorous was still in its infancy when Murray Gell-Mann in 1953 published the first of the papers which have been honoured with this years Nobel Prize in physics.

-The physicists were, however, already then aquainted with a rather large number of particles which apparently were indivisible and therefore elementary building stones of all matter.
+The physicists were, however, already then acquainted with a rather large number of particles which apparently were indivisible and therefore elementary building stones of all matter.
 The elementary particle known for the longest time was the electron.

 New particles were added when the atomic nuclei were explored.
 It was found that the atomic nuclei consist of positively charged protons and electrically neutral neutrons.
 These particles are held together in the atomic nuclei by enormously strong forces called nuclear forces which do not distinguish between protons and neutrons.
 This symmetry of the nuclear forces was expressed by saying that the nuclear forces are charge-independent.
 A proton and a neutron have further very nearly the same mass.
 They form a doublet of particles and have been given the common name of nucleons.